Aleksandr Kronrod: Medicine

 Kronrod decided that his best work was to help others and most importantly the terminally ill.
 He spent his fortune developing milil from a sour milk extract for cancer patients, to fill a shortage of anabol, an expensive drug developed in small quantities by his acquaintance Bogdanov in Bulgaria.
 He was promised but never acquired an animal testing laboratory so he tested the medicine on himself.
-Kronrod had no medical degree but he was well-informed in medicine.
-Milil was a last resort for seriously ill patients and was administered by physicians in one case in a hospital ward A.A.
+Kronrod had no medical degree but he was well-informed in medicine and administered his treatments with the assistance of physicians.
+Milil was a last resort for seriously ill patients and was administered by physicians; in one case in a hospital ward A.A.
 Vishnevskiy reserved for treatments by Kronrod's method.
 Kronrod himself never gave the drug to patients and through physicians gave it away free.
 The drug was unapproved and a criminal case was brought against him.
 He regained his research records when a relative of the plaintiff required milil for treatment and the case was dismissed.

+Strokes and death

 He slowly recovered when a stroke took his speech and ability to read and write but was forced to resign at the Central Geophysical Expedition and stop all work on math.
 He saved his own life by asking to be soaked in a tub of very hot water for several hours after a second stroke.
 He died on 6 October 1986 of a third stroke.